exalkas/dev-guides/Deploy/Heroku.md

  https://devcenter.heroku.com/articles/heroku-command-line \
  and install it
 2. FROM A WINDOWS terminal (or Linux) not from a VS Code terminal:
-`heroku login`
+`heroku login` \
+and follow the instrcutions shown there
-3. if there is not git initialized in the project, execute the following 3 commands:
+3. if there is no git initialized in the project, execute the following 3 commands:

    `git init` \
    `git add .`\